timeo-schmidt/buzzinga/mobile_app/FCM_using_PyFCM_instructions.md

-# Sending messages to the Notisound app using FCM
+# Sending FCM messages to the Notisound app using PyFCM

 These are the instructions to follow in order to send messages to the app using FCM.
-There is also a [FCM_demo.py](./FCM_demo.py) script that compiles what is written here and should be easy to adapt for whatever messages you need to send.
+There is also a [demo python script](./FCM_using_PyFCM.py) that compiles what is written here and should be easy to adapt for whatever messages you need to send.

 <br/>